-The MapReduce concept is totally different from other distributed concepts.
-How hadoop managing server failures I am going to explain in this post.
+The MapReduce concept is different from other distributed concepts.
+How Hadoop manages server failures explaining here.

-MapReduce is basically two way model.
-One is map and the other one is reduce.
+- MapReduce is basically a two-way model.
+One is a map and the other one is a reducer.

 Hadoop has three Unique features:

-merge: Merge the input data sent from mapper on each node.
+- merge: Merge the input data sent from the mapper on each node.